Irvin Ungar: Publications and media

 Ungar authored his first essay on Szyk in 1999 in Biblio magazine, with co-author and Szyk biographer Joseph P. Ansell.
 His other notable essays include an examination of Nostra aetate and De profundis for Moment magazine; Szyk as an “artist for freedom” for Washington’s Rebuke to Bigotry; Szyk’s legacy as a “fighter for justice” for Dziedzictwo Polsko-Zydowskiego Artysty (The Legacy of the Polish-Jewish Artist); a history of The Szyk Haggadah for Freedom Illuminated; Szyk’s Holocaust art for The Holocaust and Nostra Aetate: Toward a Greater Understanding; and a look at Szyk’s role as Franklin Delano Roosevelt’s “soldier in art” for the Norman Rockwell Museum’s traveling exhibition, “Enduring Ideals: Rockwell, Roosevelt & the Four Freedoms.”
 Ungar was interviewed by Rabbi Mark S. Golub in a one-hour program for the Jewish Broadcasting Service, and was profiled by Steven Heller for the American Institute of Graphic Arts and The Atlantic.

-Through the Historicana imprint, Ungar published, edited, and/or produced several books about Arthur Szyk, including Justice Illuminated: The Art of Arthur Szyk (co-publisher and author); The Szyk Haggadah and its companion volume Freedom Illuminated: Understanding The Szyk Haggadah (publisher, co-editor with Byron Sherwin, contributor); Heroes of Ancient Israel: The Playing Card Art of Arthur Szyk (publisher); and Arthur Szyk: Soldier in Art (co-publisher, editor, and contributor), which won a 2017 National Jewish Book Award in the category of Visual Arts.
+Through the Historicana imprint, Ungar published, edited, and/or produced several books about Arthur Szyk, including Justice Illuminated: The Art of Arthur Szyk (co-publisher and author); The Szyk Haggadah and its companion volume Freedom Illuminated: Understanding The Szyk Haggadah (publisher, co-editor with Byron Sherwin, contributor); Heroes of Ancient Israel: The Playing Card Art of Arthur Szyk (publisher); Arthur Szyk: Soldier in Art (co-publisher, editor, and contributor), which won a 2017 National Jewish Book Award in the category of Visual Arts, and Arthur Szyk Preserved (co-editor with Samantha Lyons).
 In addition to books, Historicana produced documentary films about Arthur Szyk.
 In collaboration with filmmaker Jim Ruxin, these films include “Arthur Szyk: Soldier in Art,” “In Every Generation: Remaking the Szyk Haggadah,” and “Soldier in Art: Arthur Szyk—America’s Weapon Against Nazi Germany.”